-Trần Xuân Bách, senior analyst at the Bảo Việt Securities Company (BVSC), attributed the market’s plunge on Thursday to the sharp fall of the global markets, which were hit by a massive sell-off in the US stock market on fears of escalating US-China trade tensions and further US rate hikes.
+Trần Xuân Bách, senior analyst at the Bảo Việt Securities Company (BVSC), attributed the market’s plunge on Thursday to the sharp fall of the global markets, which were hit by a massive sell-off in the

 The Vietnamese stock market was also entering the correction stage after the recovery period from the beginning of July, while foreign investors continuously boosted net selling in recent weeks, Bách told tinnhanhchungkhoan.vn.